 7. Provena provides functionality to navigate to the current version and previous versions distinctly

 8. When a new version is created for a Dataset and if users want to use the Provena data storage feature, a new storage location is created.
 This storage location will be empty for users to upload relevant data for that version.
+While this approach maximises flexibility, it does not compute file-level differences which may lead to duplication and less efficient dataset storage.

 Next steps